mvolkmann/blog/src/swift-ui.md

 TODO: What is this?

+## Combining Container and Component Views

-Here is an example of using container and component views.
+The following code demonstrtrates using both container and component views.
 Note how views can be defined in computed properties that are later referenced to render them.
-The type of these computed properties can be a specific container view type or the generic `some View`.
+The type of these computed properties can be a specific container view type or the generic type `some View`.
-Custom views can also be defined in a new struct that inherits from `View` Instances of these structs are created to render them.
+Custom views can also be defined in a new struct that inherits from `View` Instances of these structs can be created to render them.

 ```swift
 // This defines a custom View that is used below.